Small Gas Engine Buyer's Guide

 In this article, we'll walk you through the first 3 steps to replace an old or damaged small engine on your power equipment.
-How to Replace a Small Engine

-Locate Engine Information
+- Locate Engine Information

-If you are highly organized, you probably still have the owner's manual where you can find out the type of engine you have.
+- If you are highly organized, you probably still have the owner's manual where you can find out the type of engine you have.
 If you don't, not to worry.
 Simply locate the model and type/spec code that is most often stamped right on the engine itself or on a sticker on the blower housing.

 Determine Engine Type

-To determine the type of gasoline engine you have to ask yourself, "Is this a 2-stroke or 4-stroke, horizontally or vertically-mounted engine?"
+To determine the type of gasoline engine, you have to ask yourself, "Is this a 2-stroke or 4-stroke, horizontally or vertically-mounted engine?"
 The answer can be surprisingly simple.

-Lawn equipment like lawn mowers and lawn tractors, have a 4-stroke vertically-mounted engine.
+Lawn equipment machines, like lawn mowers and lawn tractors, have a 4-stroke vertically-mounted engine.
 That is, the engine's propeller shaft is vertically oriented and runs up and down.

 Pro Tip: An easy way to tell how the engine is oriented is to look at the pull cord and fan housing.
 If it's on top, it's a vertical engine and if it's on the side, it's a horizontal engine.
 Also, If you have to add oil directly to the gasoline, it's a 2-stroke engine.

-Weigh the Cost
+- Weigh the Cost

 If you are trying to save a 25-year-old piece of equipment or one that came with a 2-stroke engine, then you might save yourself a lot of hassle by dropping a few bucks to get a brand-new replacement.

-Yet, It doesn't make sense to replace larger, more expensive equipment like a riding lawn mower or large generator every time the engine quits either.
+Yet, It doesn't make sense to replace larger, more expensive equipment like a riding lawnmower or large generator every time the engine quits either.
 Engine failure can happen for a number of reasons, but the important thing to know is that you do not have to replace the entire piece of equipment just because the engine failed.

 Common Engine Replacement Questions

-A: If you can't get the same model engine that came on your equipment, there's probably a newer version available that will work just as well, sometimes better.
+A: If you can't get the same model engine that came with your equipment, there's probably a newer version available that will work just as well, sometimes better.